-We will not disclose any of your personal information that has not been de-identified as part of a clinical trial without your consent, unless permitted by law.
+We undertake and/or participate in clinical trials and other research projects.
+We will not disclose any of your personal information, de-identified information, or de-identified photographs without your consent, unless required by law.

 Our staff may contact you about potential clinical trials or research projects that may be relevant to you, unless you have requested otherwise.
 Please let us know if you do not want to be contacted for these purposes.

 When will we disclose personal information?